Skip to main content

 helm install cert-manager jetstack/cert-manager --namespace cert-manager --values=values.yaml --version v1.17.0

-Make sure you generate the correct API token if using Cloudflare (use an API Token, not a global key).
+Apply your Cloudflare API secret (use an API Token, not a global key):

 Terminal window